pabloriber/pabloriber/README.md

 - 👋 Hi, I’m @pabloriber,a Freelancer programer.
-- 👀 I’m interessed in make anything you wanna me to made,but is good to remenber that i am a
+- 👀 I’m interessed in make anything you wanna me to made,but is good to remember that i am a
 - self-date programer and im learnig and using.
 - 🌱 I’m currently Programing in Python,Pygame,Html and Css.
 - 💞️ I’m looking to collaborate on everything.